History of life: Evolution of terrestrial antioxidants

 Oxygen began to accumulate in Earth's atmosphere over 3 Ga, as a by-product of photosynthesis in cyanobacteria (blue-green algae).
-However, oxygen produces destructive chemical oxydation which was toxic to most previous organisms.
+However, oxygen produces destructive chemical oxidation which was toxic to most previous organisms.
 Protective endogenous antioxidant enzymes and exogenous dietary antioxidants helped to prevent oxidative damage.
 For example, brown algae accumulate inorganic mineral antioxidants such as rubidium, vanadium, zinc, iron, copper, molybdenum, selenium and iodine, concentrated more than 30,000 times more than in seawater.
 Most marine mineral antioxidants act in the cells as essential trace elements in redox and antioxidant metalloenzymes.

 When plants and animals began to enter rivers and land about 500 Ma, environmental deficiency of these marine mineral antioxidants was a challenge to the evolution of terrestrial life.
 Terrestrial plants slowly optimized the production of new endogenous antioxidants such as ascorbic acid, polyphenols, flavonoids, tocopherols, etc.

-A few of these appeared more recently, in last 200–50 Ma, in fruits and flowers of angiosperm plants.
+A few of these appeared more recently, in the last 200–50 Ma, in fruits and flowers of angiosperm plants.
 In fact, angiosperms (the dominant type of plant today) and most of their antioxidant pigments evolved during the Late Jurassic period.
 Plants employ antioxidants to defend their structures against reactive oxygen species produced during photosynthesis.
 Animals are exposed to the same oxidants, and they have evolved endogenous enzymatic antioxidant systems.
-Iodine in the form of the iodide ion I- is the most primitive and abundant electron-rich essential element in the diet of marine and terrestrial organisms; it acts as an electron donor and has this ancestral antioxidant function in all iodide-concentrating cells, from primitive marine algae to terrestrial vertebrates.
+Iodine in the form of the iodide ion I− is the most primitive and abundant electron-rich essential element in the diet of marine and terrestrial organisms; it acts as an electron donor and has this ancestral antioxidant function in all iodide-concentrating cells, from primitive marine algae to terrestrial vertebrates.